Hollins Station in Baltimore, MD

 • pro The community is gorgeous.

-• pro The new complex is nice.
+• pro The area features nice, new complexes.

 • pro Hollins Station is a good place to live.